Canada's Lassonde 'mystified' by Teck choice of Glencore bid for coal unit

 By Divya Rajagopal

-TORONTO, Nov 15 (Reuters) - Canadian businessman Pierre Lassonde said on Wednesday that he is "mystified" by Teck Resources' TECKb.TO decision to sell its coal unit to a Glencore-led GLEN.L consortium for $9 billion because his group bid the same price.
+TORONTO, Nov 15 (Reuters) - Canadian businessman Pierre Lassonde on Wednesday said he is "mystified" by Teck Resources' TECKb.TO decision to sell its coal unit to a Glencore-led GLEN.L consortium for $9 billion because his group had bid the same price.

 "And it was a holistic solution with the same price tag."